Fonta1n3/FullyNoded/Readme.md

 ## Contributing

-Thank you for your interest in contributing to Fully Noded™️!
+Thank you for your interest in contributing to Fully Noded®!
 To avoid potential legal headaches and to allow distribution on Apple's App Store please sign our CLA (Contributors License Agreement).

 1. Sign the [CLA](./CLA.md), and email it to [dentondevelopment@protonmail.com](mailto:dentondevelopment@protonmail.com).
 2. [Fork](https://github.com/Fonta1n3/FullyNoded/fork) the project and (preferably) work in a feature branch.